 Ingredients

-• Optional: pears for marinade, mushrooms, or carrots for additional flavor
+- Optional: pears for marinade, mushrooms, or carrots

 Directions

-1. Preparation of the beef: Start by slicing the beef thinly against the grain for optimal tenderness.
-You may want to partially freeze the beef beforehand to make slicing easier.
+- Preparation of the beef: Slice the beef against the grain so it’s tender.
+You can freeze it just a bit first to make slicing easier.

-2. Making the marinade: In a bowl, combine soy sauce, sugar, sesame oil, minced garlic, and pepper.
-Add grated pear if you prefer a sweeter flavor.
-Mix well until the sugar dissolves.
+- Making the marinade: In a bowl mix soy sauce, sugar, sesame oil, minced garlic and pepper.
+If you like it sweeter add grated pear.
+Stir until the sugar is gone.

-3. Marinating the beef: Place the sliced beef in a zip-top bag or a shallow dish.
-Pour the marinade over the beef, ensuring all pieces are well coated.
-Seal the bag or cover the dish and refrigerate for at least 30 minutes, ideally a few hours or overnight for maximum flavor.
+- Marinating the beef: Put the beef in a zip bag or dish.
+Pour marinade over it so all pieces are covered.
+Seal the bag or cover and chill for at least 30 minutes.
+Longer is better.

-5. Serving suggestions: Serve the cooked bulgogi with steamed rice, lettuce wraps, and various banchan (side dishes) like kimchi or pickled vegetables.
+- Serving suggestions: Serve bulgogi with rice, lettuce wraps and banchan like kimchi or pickled veggies.

 Tips and Tricks for Success

-• Importance of marinating time: The longer you marinate, the more flavorful and tender the beef will become.
+- Importance of marinating time: The longer you marinate the more tender the beef gets.

 Nutritional Information